We recently had the opportunity to interview Heidi Giancola, a 24 year old Anthropology graduate who teaches English in Japan.

 Kinkaku-ji Temple in Kyoto

 How are you able to communicate with the students?

-When it comes to my students, the best method is to use short sentences.
+When teaching new English students, it's essential to use visual cues and short sentences.
 For example, I ask "When was lunch?" instead of "At what time did you eat lunch today?"

 Do any students already have a working proficiency in English?